-The SCANCOR-Weatherhead Partnership is intended to bring an organizational—and frequently corporate—lens to the study of international norms and conventions.
+The partnership between SCANCOR and the Weatherhead Center is intended to bring an organizational—and frequently corporate—lens to the study of international norms and conventions.
 We expect many visitors to undertake truly global projects using the tools of organizational social science.
 Projects may include the study of:

-the role of corporations in producing new business norms in areas such as civil rights and the environment;
+- the role of corporations in producing new business norms in areas such as civil rights and the environment;

-how new public policy ideas spread through multinationals;
+- how new public policy ideas spread through multinationals;

-how social movements change corporate behavior around the world;
+- how social movements change corporate behavior around the world;

-the creation of soft law and regulations between corporations, NGOs, INGOs, and IGOs;
+- the creation of soft law and regulations between corporations, NGOs, INGOs, and IGOs;

-how NGOs and corporations shape national regulations and political systems; and
+- how NGOs and corporations shape national regulations and political systems; and

-how corporate management norms shape public sector organizations.
+- how corporate management norms shape public sector organizations.

 In addition to providing space and resources to visitors, the project sponsors speakers and conferences on topics of interest to both project visitors and the Weatherhead Center’s Harvard affiliates.